-Dwarkamai is the place where Shri Sai Baba stayed on till the end of his life.
-He came to Shirdi with a marriage procession.
+"Dwarkamai" is the place where Shri Sai Baba stayed on till the end of his life.
 It is situated on the right side of the Samadhi Mandir.
 In Dwarkamai he cured people of their sickness, worries and other problems.
 Before the advent of Baba, the place was a dilapidated mosque.
-He turned it into Dwarkamai and stated to people that God is one.
+He turned it into Dwarkamai and stated to people that ‘God’ is one.
 The first level of Dwarkamai has a portrait of Baba and a big stone on which Baba used to sit.
-This level has two rooms, one containing the chariot and the other a `palkhi` (palanquin).
+This level has 2 rooms, one containing the chariot and the other a palanquin.
 Just in front of the room where the chariot is kept, there is a small temple.
 A saffron flag flies on top of it.
 The second level of Dwarkamai has a square stool made of stone, which was used by Baba for his bath.
 The chief attraction here is the oil painting of Shri Sai Baba seated on a carved wooden shrine.
-The level also has the grinding stone and the wooden vessel called Kolamba in which Baba used to keep the `Bhiksha` (alms) brought from the villagers.
+The level also has the grinding stone and the wooden vessel called "Kolamba" in which Baba used to keep the "Bhiksha" (alms) brought from the villagers.